st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

 - Sets up a logger for event tracking
 - Assigns the MLflow object for tracking experiments
 - Initializes the query configuration by calling init_query()
-- Stores a MySQL database connection instance in self.db
+- Stores a PostgreSQL database connection instance in self.db

 3. **Model Optimization and Tracking**
 ```